-Local To - The value of the Local To property (the local_to attribute) is the database ID of the database in which the object is either initialized or created.
+Local To - The value of the Local To property (the local to attribute) is the database ID of the database in which the object is either initialized or created.
 The Local To value remains with all versions of an object.
-It never changes during the object's entire history.
+It never changes during the entire history of the object.
 All successors of a DCM object inherit its Local To value regardless of where the new versions are checked out.

-From - The value of the From property (the created_in attribute) is the ID of the database from which the object version is checked out.
+From - The value of the From property (the created in attribute) is the ID of the database from which the object version is checked out.
 The From value is assigned only to a particular version; it is not inherited by successors.